 Put a patch on that pimple

-Both dermatologists I spoke to agreed that acne patches are a good solution to spot treating breakouts.
-“I think these patches offer a spot treatment option that can be helpful for mild acne.
+Both dermatologists I spoke to agreed that acne patches are a good way to spot-treat breakouts.
+“I think these patches offer a spot-treatment option that can be helpful for mild acne.
 And they generally don’t dry out the skin and leave it flaky like more classic acne spot treatments containing salicylic acid and benzoyl peroxide.
 So that means that they can be particularly helpful for people with sensitive skin and mild acne,” says Dr. King.

-Some patches come with extra medicinal power, like the Avarelle Acne Cover Spot Patches with Tea Tree & Calendula Oil ($8.50/40 patches).
-They claim to blend in with all skin tones, so if they are a match for you, you may be able to wear them out during the day, but so far, I’ve never been brave enough to do this.
+Some patches come with extra medicinal power, like these from Avarelle.
+They claim to blend in with all skin tones, so if they are a match for you, you may be able to wear them out during the day.
+So far, I’ve never been brave enough to do this.